ElectroTechnique/electrotechnique.github.io/README.md

 See a [Youtube demo](https://www.youtube.com/watch?v=uCA2L7CeWSE)

 Oscillators
-- Twelve voice polyphony (last note priority), two oscillators per voice, velocity sensitive, detunable with +/- 2 octaves range, Sine/Sample & Hold (like tuned noise)/Square/Sawtooth/Ramp/PWM/Var Triangle/User waveforms and level.
+- 12 voice polyphony (last note priority), two oscillators per voice, velocity sensitive, detunable with +/- 2 octaves range, Sine/Sample & Hold (like tuned noise)/Square/Sawtooth/Ramp/PWM/Var Triangle/User waveforms and level.
 Square, Sawtooth and Pulse waves are band-limited.
 - Pulse Width/Var Triangle can be set for each oscillator with PWM by dedicated LFO or from the filter envelope
 - Pink or white noise level
 - Dedicated LFO for pitch mod (can be retriggered by note on), Sine/Triangle/Sawtooth/Ramp/Square/S&H waveforms
 - Pitch can be modulated by filter envelope (+/-)
-- Oscillator FX - XOR ‘Ring Mod’ (creates lots of harmonics with certain waveforms) and X Mod 'Cross Modulation' bell-like sounds.
+- Oscillator FX - XOR creates lots of harmonics with certain waveforms and X Mod 'Cross Modulation' bell-like sounds.
 - Dynamic Unison with all 24 oscillators detunable from each other - one, two, three or four notes can be played with oscillators distributed among them
 - Chord Unison with all oscillators playing a chord selected from detune control - major, minor, diminshed...
 - Polyphonic Glide with variable time